chandralegend/saf-eval/README.md

 - **Modular Pipeline**: Extract atomic facts, check relevance, retrieve supporting documents, evaluate factuality
 - **Self-Containment Processing**: Automatically detect and fix non-self-contained facts by adding context
+- **Few-Shot Learning**: Improve fact extraction using domain-specific examples
+- **Fact Deduplication**: Identify and remove similar or duplicate facts to avoid redundant evaluations
+- **Comprehensive Logging**: Detailed logging of the entire evaluation process for analysis and debugging
 - **Customizable Evaluation**: Define your own categories and scoring rubrics
 - **Provider-Agnostic**: Use any LLM provider through a consistent interface
 - **Flexible Retrieval**: Integrate with any document retrieval system